fhurtado/Publications/README.md

 # Publications
-List of publications and reports
+List of peer reviewed publications and technical reports.